Ahmadiyya: The Consultative Council

-The Majlis-ash-Shura or the Consultative Council, in terms of importance, is the highest ranking institution within the Community after the Caliphate.
+The Majlis-ash-Shura (Consultative Council), in terms of importance, is the highest ranking institution within the Community after the Caliphate.
 It was established in 1922 by the second caliph, Mirza Basheer-ud-Din Mahmood Ahmad.
 This advisory body meets formally at least once a year.
 At the international level, the council is presided over by the caliph.
 Its main purpose is to advise the caliph on important matters such as finance, projects, education and other issues relating to members of the Community.
 It is required for the caliph to carry out his duties through consultation, taking into consideration the views of the members of the council.
 However, it is not incumbent upon him to always accept the views and recommendations of the members.
 The caliph may comment, issue instructions, announce his decisions on the proposals during the course of the proceedings or may postpone the matter under further reflection.
 However, in most cases the caliph accepts the advice given by the majority.
-At the national level, the council is presided over by the ʾAmīr (National President).
+At the national level, the council is presided over by the ʾAmīr (national president).
 At the conclusion of the proceedings, the recommendations are sent to the caliph for approval which he may accept, reject or partially accept.